What is a Substitute Dividend Payment?

 Ordinary and Qualified Dividend Treatment is foregone

-When a dividend is paid on shares that were lent out by our clearing firm in a margin account, the dividend payment no longer classifies as dividend income.
-Instead, dividend payment(s) that become a substitute dividend payment classify as miscellaneous income and report on Form 1099-MISC.
+When paid a dividend on shares lent out by our clearing firm in a margin account, it no longer classifies as dividend income.
+Instead, dividend payment(s) become a substitute dividend payment and classify as miscellaneous income that reports on Form 1099-MISC.
 As a result, dividends are no longer subject to ordinary or qualified dividend treatment.